FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed: Kinetic Model

 where $n_i$, $P_i$ and $L_i$ are the number density (cm$^{-3}$), production rate and loss rate of species $i$ (cm$^{-3}$.s$^{-1}$), $z$ is the vertical coordinate of the atmosphere, and $\phi_i$ is the vertical flux for species $i$ which has the form of a diffusion equation given in Equation \ref{eq:diffu}.

-Here, $D_i$ is the molecular diffusion coefficient (cm$^2$.s$^{-1}$), $H_i$ is the scale height for species $i$ (km), T is the temperature (K) and $K_{zz}$ is the eddy diffusion coefficient (cm$^2$.s$^{-1}$).
+Here, $D_i$ is the molecular diffusion coefficient (cm$^2$ s$^{-1}$), $H_i$ is the scale height (km) and $y_i$ the mixing ratio for species $i$, T is the temperature (K) and $K_{zz}$ is the eddy diffusion coefficient (cm$^2$ s$^{-1}$).
+While, rigorously, thermal diffusion should be included in this equation \citep{drummond_2016}, it has been found that it was negligible compared to the other terms of Equation \ref{eq:diffu} \citep{venot_phd}.
+We thus don't include it.

-At $t=0$ s, an initial abundance is set.
-FRECKLL can accept any initial atmospheric abundance, either user-supplied or from an external code.
+At $t=0$ s, an initial abundance is set. \textsc{FRECKLL} can accept any initial atmospheric abundance, either user-supplied or from an external code.
 As the default, the system is initialised with the abundance of each species assumed to be at thermochemical equilibrium.
-This initial state is computed using the ACE code \citep{Agundez2012} and, subsequently, Equation \ref{eq:diseq} is evolved using a stiff ODE solver such as VODE \citep{vode} or DLSODES from the ODEPACK \citep{odepack} package until steady state is achieved or a user-defined condition is reached.
-Metallicity, C/O and N/O ratios can be set to determine the initial abundance produced by ACE.
-In addition to those parameters, the model also allows for the definition of the eddy diffusion parameter $K_{zz}$, this given as a constant value or layer-by-layer.
-For a 100 layer atmosphere, FRECKLL takes roughly 4--5 minutes to reach a steady-state, using the full chemical network of \citet{venot2020} involving 108 species, 1906 reactions and 55 photodissociations.
-The model also included the reduced network of \citet{venot2020}, which includes 44 species and 582 reactions, speeding-up the convergence of the model to roughly 30 seconds.
+This initial state is computed using the ACE code \citep{Agundez2012} with supplied or user-defined NASA polynomial thermochemical coefficients and, subsequently, Equation \ref{eq:diseq} is evolved using a stiff ODE solver such as VODE \citep{vode} or DLSODES from the ODEPACK \citep{odepack} package until steady state is achieved or a user-defined condition is reached.
+Metallicity, elemental ratios (e.g. C/O and N/O ratios) can be set to determine the initial abundance produced by ACE.
+In addition to those parameters, the model also allows for the definition of the eddy diffusion parameter $K_{zz}$, given as a constant value or layer-by-layer.
+For our test cases, we employ the full \citet{venot2020} network.
+This network is based on the \citet{Venot_2012} network with updates to its methanol chemistry and includes 108 species, 1906 reactions and 55 photodissociations (see Table \ref{tab:photo-reactions}).
+The network, including all the photolyses data can be found on the website of the ANR EXACT\footnote{\url{https://www.anr-exact.cnrs.fr/}}.
+In addition, \citet{venot2020} provides a reduced network consisting of 44 species and 582 reactions and omits photolysis reactions.

+For a 130 layer atmosphere, \textsc{FRECKLL} takes roughly 4--5 minutes to reach a steady-state, using the full chemical network and roughly 30 seconds on the reduced, significantly speeding up convergence.